-If a patient ends up with a negative account balance after a negative adjustment is entered as shown above, the patient may decide to keep the credit on the account or you may process a refund (a negative Patient Payment).
+If a patient ends up with a negative account balance after a negative adjustment is entered as shown above, the patient may decide to keep the credit on the account or you may process a refund (negative Patient Payments).
 Refunds only apply to procedures or goods the patient has already paid for.
 You would be returning money to a patient with the original payment type.

-To process a return on a credit card, see Return a Payment.
+To process a return on a credit card, see Returning a Payment (Refund)

 Scenario 1: Your patient purchased a product that they want to return.

 Scenario 2: Your patient received a filling that fell out, so it needs to be redone.
 This is called a warranty credit.
 You aren't going to return money to the patient, but you will add a negative adjustment to account for the warranty when you chart the replacement procedure.